nreddy216/nanagrams/README.md

 ##Contributors

-Big shout out to Ilias for helping me figure out the word API and help plan my project!
+Shout out to Ilias

-If you would like to contribute to this project in the future, email me at nreddy216@gmail!
+If you would like to contribute to this project in the future, fork it and submit a pull request.